einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 }
 ```

-So that’s quite nice.
+So that's quite nice.
 We can rely on meaningful and precise abstractions to give us some guarantees in our programs.

 There is still a small problem when working with semigroups for reduction though.
 What should the initial value be?
-We really just want to reduce a bunch of values of some type, we don’t want to be bothered with some additional value.
+We really just want to reduce a bunch of values of some type, we don't want to be bothered with some additional value.

 One approach, I guess, would be to just pick the first value and then perform reduce on the rest.